 Installing Screw Hooks

 When installing screw hooks in a wall or ceiling, drill a pilot hole slightly smaller in diameter than the shank of the hook.
-Start the screw hook in the hole, chuck a screw eye into a drill, slide the eye on the hook, and use the drill to screw in the hook.
 (Watch Video)

 Best New Products with Jodi Marks: